-English family law has traditionally been adverse to pre-nuptial agreements.
+English family law has traditionally been averse to pre-nuptial agreements.
 This is based on the ecclesiastical idea that marriage is a sacred covenant.
 Therefore, if parties are going to pre-empt a break up of the marriage and make provisions for it, then the law suspects that the parties do not respect the marriage contract.
 The common law rule that pre-nuptial agreements were against public policy because they contemplated the parties breaching their duty to live together, has not survived the 1970s legislation.
 The public policy exception that the court's jurisdiction may not be ousted applies to all contracts.
 Consequently, pre-nuptial agreements may be taken into account pursuant to the court's exercise of discretion under Section 25 of the Matrimonial Causes Act 1973.

 However, the Supreme Court decision in Radmacher v Granatino has changed this position.
 Nevertheless, the extent to which pre-nuptial agreements are legally binding and recognised remains unclear and the parameters are open for challenges in future cases.
 This may encourage a barrage of litigation in the courts.
 In particular, this essay will critically examine the merits of the judgment of the Supreme Court and the guidelines that it proffered.
 In particular, the contractual approach that the courts adopted in this case and whether this approach legitimately recognises the intentions of the parties and protects the position of the parties in practice will be discussed.
 This essay will also analyse the arguments, which supports the validity of pre-nuptial agreements and the aftermath of the Supreme Court decision with respect to certainty in the law.